-A: The World Health Organization (WHO) classifies processed meats such as bacon, ham and salami as Group 1 carcinogens because there is strong evidence that processed meats cause bowel cancer.
-WHO puts processed meats in the same category as other proven causes of cancer such as tobacco, alcohol and ultraviolet (UV) radiation.
+A: There is strong evidence that processed meats such as bacon, ham and salami cause bowel cancer.
+The World Health Organization (WHO) puts processed meats in the same category as other proven causes of cancer such as tobacco, alcohol and ultraviolet (UV) radiation.

-WHO classifies red meat as a Group 2A carcinogen.
-This means there is growing evidence that eating too much red meat increases the risk of bowel cancer, but the evidence isn't as strong as it is for processed meats.
-These classifications do not indicate the risk of getting cancer from these foods; they describe the strength of the evidence that these foods are linked to cancer.
+There is growing evidence that too much red meat increases the risk of bowel cancer, but the evidence isn't as strong as it is for processed meats.

-To reduce cancer risk, Cancer Council and the Australian Dietary Guidelines recommend that you:
+To reduce cancer risk, Cancer Council and the Australian Dietary Guidelines1 recommend that you:

-- eat little, if any, processed meat such as bacon, ham and salami - aim for no more than 455 g of cooked lean red meat (e.g. beef, lamb, pork, kangaroo, goat) per week.
-This could be one serve a day (65 g cooked) or 2 small serves at 3-4 meals a week.
+- eat little, if any, processed meat such as bacon, ham and salami - aim for no more than 455 g of cooked (700 g raw) lean red meat (e.g. beef, lamb, pork, kangaroo, goat) per week.
+This means you could have one small serve of lean red meat (65 g cooked) a day, or a larger serve in 3-4 meals a week.

 You can swap a serve of red meat for fish, chicken, eggs or legumes (e.g. chickpeas, lentils) and still get the nutrients you need.

-If you are losing weight or finding it hard to eat well during cancer treatment, ask your doctor or dietitian what foods to eat for energy and protein.
+If you are losing weight or finding it hard to eat well during cancer treatment, ask your doctor or dietitian to recommend foods to eat for energy and protein.